coder/docs/images/configure.md

 ## Examples

-The following are examples instructions you can include in your configure file.
+The following are examples of instructions you can include in your configure file.

 ### Copying Coder's sample config file